chandankushwahaa/devOps/sybase.md

 # SYBASE ASE

+LEARN

+1. how to check isolation level:-
+    - select @@maxpagesize
+    - select @@isolation
+2.

 ## 1. Sybase Devices
 - This device initially stores the master, model, tempdb and sybsystemdb system databases.
 -  All of these databases except for master can be moved or expanded off the master device.